 Student: Tutor: Your tutor will assign each specified criteria a point from one to five.
 One is low achievement of the criteria and five represents high achievement of the criteria.
 Date Topic EVALUATION CRITERIA PLANNING (25) Presentation is on topic, relevant, current, accurate, and defensible.
 A wide variety of resources used (at least five resources).
 Relevant, current, defensible, appropriate academic research is included in presentation.
 Assessed the learning needs of the group.
 Appropriate pre-reading was distributed to the group prior to the presentation and incorporated into the teaching session.
 IMPLEMENTATION (65) Establishes an environment conducive to learning.
 Introduces the topic and relates to an immediate need, problem, or deficit.
 It has meaning to the student.
 Learning goals are clear.
-Relates new material to previous knowledge.
-Applies material to the health situation.
+Relates new material to previous knowledge. - Applies material to the health situation.
 Demonstrates a solid knowledge of the material presented and understanding of the research.
 Teaching strategies enhance learning.
 Teaching aids are clear and organized.
-Relates material to concepts introduced in Level 3 ·
+Relates material to concepts introduced in Level 3

-Course Outline NURS 3000 Applied Nursing Science 3
+VURS 3000 Applied Nursing Scie nce 3

-Relates material to the practice of nursing
+Relates material to the practice of f nursing

-Uses strategies to get group members involved (asks critical thinking questions).
-Stimulates discussion.
-Energizes group.
+Uses strategies to get group mem involved (asks critical thinking q Stimulates discussion.
+Energizes uestions).

-Deals effectively with questions or issues raised by the group.
+Deals effectively with questions raised by the group. or issues

 Summarizes the main points.

 Speaks in a confident, articulate manner.
+William Co.

 EVALUATION (10)

-Evaluates immediately following the teaching session and identifies strengths and areas to work on.
+Evaluates immediately following teaching session and identifies st areas to work on.

-Discusses teaching strategies and rationale for use with topic.
-Examines principles of teaching and learning utilized. (see Appendix G)
+Discusses teaching strategies and for use with topic.
+Examines printeaching and learning utilized. (s G) ciples of ·

+;

 Total 100 100 100 100

 Average

-Final Grade
+Final Grade ,